Join us at IMSC2022. Meet our users, in-house experts and collaboration partners at our 4D-Proteomics™ seminar.

 Moreover, an accurate Collisional Cross Section (CCS) is measured for each peptide: its use in the bioinformatic processing pipeline allows to further increase identification sensitivity and quantification accuracy.
 Learn how those approaches can be used to obtain more information from some of the most challenging proteomics task: from single-cell research to plasma-based diagnosis and crosslinked peptides analysis.

-Our speakers will be Prof. Nikolai Slavov from the Northeastern University (Boston, MA, USA "Scaling up single-cell proteomics”, Dr. Hans Wessels from the Radboud University Medical Centre (Nijmegen, Netherlands) "PaSER DIA-NN for personalized M-protein diagnostics" and Dr. Richard Scheltema from the Netherland Proteomics Centre (Utrecht, Netherlands) “Crosslinked peptide analysis”.
+Our speakers will be Prof. Nikolai Slavov from the Northeastern University (Boston, MA, USA) "Increasing the throughput of sensitive proteomics by plexDIA”, Dr. Hans Wessels from the Radboud University Medical Centre (Nijmegen, Netherlands) "Real-time PASEF DDA and DIA data processing by PaSER™ for clinical applications" and Dr. Richard Scheltema from the Netherland Proteomics Centre (Utrecht, Netherlands) “Crosslinked peptide analysis”.

 Whether you are probing the cellular proteome, lipidome or metabolome, MALDI Imaging provides a literal map of molecular expression in the specimen that can be compared to reveal regional changes.

 Often, knowing where molecular expression changes can be just as important as knowing if expression changes.
 This can be especially true if certain compounds are highly spatially concentrated or if molecules co-distribute in specific compartments, vital information that is lost when examining only homogenized samples.

 Bruker offers solutions for targeted and untargeted discovery with the most complete molecular range and contextualized spatial information, providing important clues into intercellular communications networks that are integral to cancer growth.

 To target or not to target: translational imaging & “omics” of single cells